Mahrous-Gamal/SSzone-Technologies-Task2-Travel-Website/README.md

 ### Run Locally

-To run **Travel Website** locally, run this command on your git bash:
+To run **SSzone Technologies Task2 Travel Website** locally, run this command on your git bash:

 Linux and macOS: